aosingh/sqlite_rx/README.md

 def main():

-    # database is a path-like object giving the pathname (absolute or relative to the current working directory)
+    # database is a path-like object giving the pathname
     # of the database file to be opened.

-    # You can use ":memory:" to open a database connection to a database that resides in RAM instead of on disk
+    # You can use ":memory:" to open a database connection to a database
+    # that resides in RAM instead of on disk

     server = SQLiteServer(database=":memory:",
                           bind_address="tcp://127.0.0.1:5000")
     try: